 If calibrated properly, head-mounted eye trackers effectively compensate for any head movements that could impair the signal (and therefore measurement precision).
 In fact, they can deliver high-precision gaze data just like remote devices.

 Eye Tracking Metrics

-- Areas of interest (AOI) and heat maps: Identify an area of interest (AOI)means to concentrate the analysis on specific regions on the stimulus.
+- Areas of interest (AOI) and heat maps: Identify an area of interest (AOI)means concentrating the analysis on specific regions of the stimulus.
 Heat maps visualize fixation positions and temporal changes of fixations as an overlay on a specific stimulus across different respondents.

 Let’s evaluate some of the capabilities and limitations of Eye Tracking devices

 - Can distinguish whether users are reading or scanning content.